Ankr-network/ankr-docs/docs/learn/tokens-governance/about-ankr-tokens.md

 ---
 title: About ANKR Tokens
-id: about-ankr-tokens
+id: ankr-tokens
 ---

-## What they are
+# Ankr Tokens

 * The ANKR token is the native utility and governance token for the ANKR network.
 * ANKR tokens are used to pay for services within the ANKR ecosystem.
 * There is a limited supply of 10 billion tokens with approximately 27000 holders of ANKR tokens (as of July 2021).